 With a few tweaks and changes here and there, Aurora was born.
 Aurora has always been advancing and growing since the start.
 Follow the Aurora journey and find all the stages of Aurora on our PlayStation Home YouTube playlist which takes you from Aurora’s birth to Aurora 1.8.
 Click here!

 “I really enjoyed putting the design for Aurora together and getting the early version out and watching people enjoy the space”

 “Aurora ultimately sums up nDreams time on PlayStation Home”

-BoxBeats was a great project which showed the team’s ability to conquer a challenge – before BoxBeats was developed, there was legal and copyright issues that prevented the playing of most music within Home.
-If you were a band that was registered and had music copyright licencing companies did not have a chance to play within Home.
+BoxBeats was a great project which showed the team’s ability to conquer a challenge – before BoxBeats was developed, there were legal and copyright issues that prevented the playing of most music within Home.
+If you were a band that was registered and had music copyright licensing companies did not have a chance to play within Home.
 Hence BoxBeats was born.
 Click here for the BoxBeats videos.